Descartes' Rule of Signs Calculator

 What Is Descartes' Rule of Signs?

-The rule states: - The number of positive or negative roots is equal to the number of sign changes or is less by an even number.
+- The number of positive real roots is equal to the number of sign changes in the coefficients of \( P(x) \), or less than that by an even number.

 How to Use the Calculator